Creative Showcase mockup on a computer screen

 Analysis

-Each team member documented their learnings on a shared document for comprehensive group assessment.
+Each team member documented their learnings on a shared Google doc for a comprehensive group assessment.

 Results